What Happens at a Drug and Alcohol Evaluation?

 Most drug and alcohol evaluations take between one and two hours to complete.
 The length of time required for an evaluation can vary depending on the type and severity of the addiction, as well as the individual’s response to questions. evaluations may also be shorter or longer if the individual has a history of mental health issues or if there are concerns about co-occurring disorders.

 The evaluation will typically consist of a physical and mental health assessment, as well as an examination of the person’s social and family history.
 Questions may be asked about past trauma or psychiatric problems, any medical issues that could have contributed to addiction, and lifestyle habits such as diet, exercise, or recreational activities.
 The professional will also review the person’s drug use history in order to make a diagnosis and create an appropriate treatment plan.
 Making sure that all pertinent information is gathered during this evaluation is essential for accurate diagnoses and effective treatment solutions.
-This helps to avoid potential complications down the road due to incomplete assessments or inadequate treatments plans.
-Additionally, it gives individuals suffering from addiction greater access to resources which can help them regain control over their lives through education on substance abuse prevention techniques and strategies for healthy coping mechanisms.
+This helps to avoid potential complications down the road due to incomplete assessments or inadequate treatment plans.
+Additionally, it gives individuals suffering from addiction greater access to resources, which can help them regain control over their lives through education on substance abuse prevention techniques and strategies for healthy coping mechanisms.

 What is the need of drug evaluation?